schnoodledao/contracts/README.md

 1. After voting is closed, anyone may trigger the following actions on the plugin:
     * Request execution to put the question on [reality.eth](https://reality.eth.link/app/) for 24 hours.
     * Set the outcome with a bond (in ETH).
 The outcome should resolve in accordance with the vote in (game) theory.
-    * After the question outcome is finalised and it is in favour, the upgrade transaction may be triggered by anyone to be executed on `ProxyAdmin`.
+    * After the question outcome is finalised and it is in favour, the upgrade transaction may be triggered by anyone to be executed on the interaction contract.
 1. If the proposal is malicious, it may be vetoed during the 24-hour cooldown period via Gnosis Safe by calling `markProposalInvalid` on the DAO module contract address.
     * The `proposalId` and `txHashes` values may be found from the `Input Data` of the relevant `Add Proposal` transaction on the DAO module contract.